Key takeaways

 • Other lending fees (if applicable)

-When comparing loan estimates from each lender, focus not just on the interest rate but also differences in expenses and fees, such as closing costs and mortgage points, which impact the overall cost of the loan.
-Don’t hesitate to reach out to your loan officer or broker for clarification on anything that’s unclear.
+When comparing loan estimates from each lender, focus not just on the interest rate but also the annual percentage rate (APR), which includes both interest and various fees and other charges, such as closing costs and mortgage points.
+Differences in these expenses impact the overall cost of the loan — sometimes by several percentage points.
+Don’t hesitate to reach out to your loan officer or broker if something’s unclear, or to make sure you’re not comparing apples and oranges when looking at different loans.

 Remember, shopping around for the best loan won’t significantly lower your credit score, as multiple mortgage inquiries within a 45-day period count as one inquiry on your credit report.